-Evaluation Questions Judgement criteria RELEVANCE 1.
-Has the SBS strategic planning been aligned with the EBRD's evolving SMEs strategic agenda and the needs of SMEs in the countries of operations? (section 1.1) Alignment/integration of SBS strategic and business plans with SME components of the EBRD's country strategies (section 3.1.1) Implications of donor priorities on SBS strategic planning/ prioritisation (section 3.1.2) ~ Consistency of SBS strategic planning/ prioritisation with country needs (section 3.1.3) 2.
-Has the SBS Programme Improved performance and competitiveness (section 3.2.1) delivered demonstrable and sustainable Improved access to finance (section 3.2.2) INESS results in its countries of operations? (section 3.2) Progress towards sustainable and commercially viable infrastructure (including consolidation of advisory services industry) (section 3.2.3) EFFECTIVENESS Progress towards institutional SME infrastructure (section 3.2.4) ӹ Adequate exit strategies (section 3.2.5) Monitoring and evaluation system used for learning and making adjustments in planning/design/implementation (section 3.2.6) 3.
-Has SBS governance and Fundraising and donor relations (section 3.3.1) ENCY management design effectively supported the expectations of Reporting (section 3.3.2) EFFICIENCY Visibility (section 3.3.3) its donors and the EBRD? (section 3.3) Adequacy of SBS management information systems (section 0)
+Evaluation Questions Judgement criteria 1.
+Has the SBS strategic planning been aligned with the EBRD's evolving Alignment/integration of SBS strategic and business plans with SME components of the EBRD's country strategies (section 3.1.1) Implications of donor priorities on SBS RELEVANCE SMEs strategic agenda and the needs of SMEs strategic planning/ prioritisation (section 3.1.2) æ in the countries of operations? (section 1.1) Consistency of SBS strategic planning/ prioritisation with country needs (section 3.1.3) 2.
+Has the SBS Programme Improved performance and competitiveness (section 3.2.1) delivered demonstrable and sustainable Improved access to finance (section 3.2.2) ENESS results in its countries of operations? (section 3.2) Progress towards sustainable and commercially viable infrastructure (including consolidation of advisory services industry) (section 3.2.3) EFECTIV Progress towards institutional SME infrastructure (section 3.2.4) Adequate exit strategies (section 3.2.5) Monitoring and evaluation system used for learning and making adjustments in planning/design/implementation (section 3.2.6) 3.
+Has SBS governance and Fundraising and donor relations (section 3.3.1) ENCY management design effectively supported the expectations of its donors and Reporting (section 3.3.2) EFFICIENCY Visibility (section 3.3.3) the EBRD? (section 3.3) Adequacy of SBS management information systems (section 0)